bashCandicoot/one_of_us_scripts/README.md

 Python scripts I created while at [One Of Us](http://www.weacceptyou.com/).

-They range from helpling Sys Admins to automating pipeline processes like data input/output
+They range from simplifying sys admin tasks to automating pipeline processes like data input/output